 The 488 Challenge is fitted with a 3.9-liter turbocharged V8 engine which produces a staggering 660 hp.
 The powerful and responsive engine delivered a new Fiorani lap time record which was 8 seconds faster than a stock 488 and a second faster than the previous 458.
 This was achieved via specialized engine mapping and shorter gear ratios, which enhanced performance through variable torque management, particularly tapping into diagnostics for the turbocharged V8 engine.

 The 488 Challenge is a technically advanced unit making it ideal for a variety of drivers and uses.
-Offering ongoing track support and factory improvements along with Corso Pilota (driver training) at various North American locations, the Ferrari 488 Challenge is the ideal car for any enthusiastic driver wanting to compete at the highest levels.
+Offering ongoing track support and factory improvements along with Corso Pilota (driver training) at various North American locations, the Ferrari 488 Challenge is the ideal vehicle for any enthusiastic driver wanting to compete at the highest levels.

 488 Challenge Evo Package

 The Ferrari 488 Challenge Evo package gives substantial technical enhancement in terms of speed and performance in the already powerful 488 Challenge.
-Not only are the performance benchmarks substantially improved compared to the Challenge, but the Evo package also provides that added edge of confidence; one step closer to the near-perfect racing machine.
+Not only are the performance benchmarks substantially improved compared to the Challenge, but the Evo kit also provides that added edge of confidence; one step closer to the near-perfect racing machine.

-Aside from improvements to the internal control, there is also a comprehensive redesign of the front of the car with the EVO upgrade which improved aerodynamic efficiency by 30% compared to the 488 Challenge.
+Aside from improvements to the internal control, there is also a comprehensive redesign of the front of the vehicle with the EVO upgrade which improved aerodynamic efficiency by 30% compared to the 488 Challenge.
 Overall downforce and balance are optimized by altering the length of the front overhang.

 The intake profiles of the forward radiators have been lengthened, and in the middle of the bumper, a U-shaped intake feeds the front brakes, improving the 488 Challenge EVO’s more pronounced racing character.